 Our analysis focuses on a combinatorial event called a "Catalan slot."
-Catalan slots are honest slots c so that any interval containing c possesses strictly more honest slots-with any number of honest leaders-than adversarial ones.
-The analysis of [2] and [12] introduced this basic concept, though they counted only uniquely honest slots.
+Catalan slots are honest slots c with the property that any interval containing c possesses strictly more honest slots-with any number of honest leaders-than adversarial ones.
+The analysis of [2] and [10] introduced this basic concept, though they counted only uniquely honest slots.
 In comparison with their analysis, then, our treatment has two important advantages: first of all, we let multiply honest slots count in the analysis and, additionally, we achieve strikingly stronger error bounds: specifically, we achieve optimal settlement error of $\exp(-\theta(k))$ rather then $\exp(-\theta(\sqrt{k}))$ .
-Catalan slots are immediately connected to the notion of "relative margin" in [3]; more on this below.

-A Catalan slot c acts as a barrier for the adversary in that if an honest blockchain from a slot h < c is padded with adversarial blocks and presented to an honest observer at slot c + 1, the observer will never adopt this blockchain.
+A Catalan slot c acts as a barrier for the adversary in that if an honest blockchain from a slot h < c is padded with adversarial blocks and presented to an honest observer at slot c+1, the observer will never adopt this blockchain.
 As a result, the chains adopted by this honest observer must contain some block from slot c.
-Note that this is true even if c is multiply-honest.

-A critical observation is that a slot is Catalan if and only if all competitive blockhains in future slots, contain at least one block from this slot.
-Thus if a Catalan slot c is uniquely honest, all blockchains that are eligible to be adopted by future honest players, must contain the (only) honest block issued from slot c.
+Note that this is true even if c is multiply honest.
+A critical observation is that a slot is Catalan if and only if all competitive blockchains in future slots contain at least one block from this slot.
+Thus, if a Catalan slot c is uniquely honest, all blockchains that are eligible to be adopted by future honest players must contain the (only) honest block issued from slot c.
 We call this the "Unique Vertex Property" (UVP).
 Note how the UVP is reminiscent of the "Common Prefix Property" (CP) in the literature.
+Thus, together, the UVP and Catalan slots act as a conduit between consistency violations and the underlying stochastic process.